 - Tchenguiz-Imerman v Imerman (Application for Joinder) 1 F.L.R.
 865

-Laura’s wide and varied practice encompasses all aspects of private law proceedings relating to children including intractable contact and residence disputes, allegations of abuse and parental alienation, applications for leave to remove and internal relocation, fact-finding hearings and cases involving same-sex parenting (including surrogacy and cases with an international element).
+Laura’s practice encompasses all aspects of private law proceedings relating to children including intractable contact and residence disputes, allegations of abuse and parental alienation, applications for leave to remove and internal relocation, fact-finding hearings, and surrogacy.
+When sitting as a Recorder, Laura is authorised to hear both private and public law cases.

 - A and another and P and others 2 FLR 145

 - Wadham College Oxford Junior Academic Scholarship

 - The James Mould Scholarship (one of only four senior scholarships awarded to pupil barristers of ‘exceptional merit’) (Gray’s Inn)

 - The Du Cann prize for advocacy (Gray’s Inn)